-Fundraising isn't about asking people to give you money, but about inviting them to join your journey and put their resources at the disposal of God's Kingdom.
+Fundraising isn't about asking people to give you money; it's about inviting them to join your journey and put their resources at the disposal of God's Kingdom.
 Fundraising is an invitation for people to partner with God's call to reach the nations.
-Your team leader will instruct you on ways and strategies to fundraise for your trip.
-The best tip to making your funding goal is to start right away.
+The key to fundraising is to be creative and maximize your team's talents and skills as you think outside the box for innovative fundraising ideas.